• Save

 (‘Buddha: ‘The Marvelous Sage’ book, Ven.
 Kiribathgoda Gnānānanda Thera)

-The tears she has shed all through four incalculable eons and a hundred thousand eons by the name of the Great Being are now seemingly coming out all at once, in this very moment.
-Her tears fell at the foot of the Blessed One.
-She embraced the Lord’s feet tightly and kept lamenting like an ocean that has no shore.
-Nobody dared to go to her and console her.
-But since it was the foot of none other but of the Buddha, the king came forward.
-With great compassion and a finely liberated mind, the Buddha, who knows very well about the pure thoughts of Yaśodarā, spoke thus:
+The tears she had shed through four incalculable eons and a hundred thousand eons in devotion to the Great Being now seemed to pour out all at once, in this very moment.
+Her tears fell at the Blessed One’s feet.
+She embraced them tightly, lamenting like an ocean without shore.
+No one dared approach her to console her.
+Yet, since these were the feet of none other than the Buddha, the king stepped forward.
+With great compassion and a mind perfectly liberated, the Buddha, who knew the purity of Yaśodarā’s heart, spoke thus:

-In this way, the king spoke with great admiration about Yaśodarā in the presence of one hundred and sixty thousand Shākyan royalties.
-Hearing about the virtuous life of Yaśodarā, all those who were not aware of her practice of austerity and her extreme devotion to the Buddha became shocked.
-They raised their voices and said ‘sādu! sādu! sādu!’ in unison.
-The Shākyas, who from the beginning were already aware, raised their voices even louder and said ‘sādu! sādu! sādu!’ in unison.
-Thus, the entire palace went sunk in and resounded with the voices of ‘sadu’ as thousands of Shākyans cried, admiring her virtuous life.
+In this way, the king spoke with great admiration for Yaśodarā in the presence of one hundred and sixty thousand Shākyan royalties.
+Hearing of her virtuous life, all those previously unaware of her austerities and devotion to the Buddha were astonished.
+They raised their voices in unison, saying, “Sādu!
+Sādu!
+Sādu!”
+The Shākyas, who had been aware from the beginning, raised their voices even louder.
+The entire palace resounded with cries of “Sādu!” as thousands of Shākyans honored her virtuous life.

-Yaśodarā came back to her senses with the resonating voice of ‘sadu’.
-She got up immediately, bowed down at the foot of the Buddha and stepped aside.
+Yaśodarā regained her composure at the resounding voices of “Sādu.”
+She rose immediately, bowed at the Buddha’s feet, and stepped aside.

-On that occasion, the Blessed One preached the ‘Canda-Kinnara jataka story’ to the crowd.
-Hearing that, all the Shākyans cheered loudly and were extremely impressed.
-Shedding tears, they cried loudly, ‘sadhu!!
-Sadhu!
-Sadhu!’.
+On that occasion, the Blessed One preached the Canda-Kinnara Jātaka story to the crowd.
+Hearing it, all the Shākyans cheered loudly and were deeply impressed.
+Shedding tears, they cried aloud, “Sādu!
+Sādu!
+Sādu!”

 On the second day after arriving at Kapilavattu, the buddha ordained his half- brother prince Nanda, the son of queen Mahā Prajāpatī Gotami.